kristinag9/OOP_IS_2018-2019/README.md

 # Object-oriented programming
-Materials from the lectures and exercises at FMI.
+This repository contains exercises from the lectures of the Object-oriented programming course at FMI.